cpt-max/Docs/MonoGame Compute Shader Guide.md

 ### 5.3.
 Draw and Dispatch using Indirect Draw Buffer  <a name="draw-indirect-draw"></a>

-In order to draw objects indirectly you use one of the two indirect draw calls DrawIndexedInstancedPrimitivesIndirect or DrawInstancedPrimitivesIndirect
+In order to draw objects indirectly, you use one of the two indirect draw calls DrawIndexedInstancedPrimitivesIndirect or DrawInstancedPrimitivesIndirect
 ```C#
 GraphicsDevice.SetVertexBuffer(vertexBuffer);
 GraphicsDevice.Indices = indexBuffer;